amina134/AIAgent-Security/README.md

 Incoming payloads are matched against FAISS for real-time detection

-New unknown payloads are added for continuous learning
+New unknown payloads are stored for continuous learning

 🛠️ Tech Stack